Thank you for reading our post, please rate this article at the end.

 Breaking Camp

-If you’re camping as a group and it’s time to break camp, don’t be the guy that leaves after camp in the morning without helping to break camp.
-Remember breaking camp is equally as tiring as setting one.
+If you’re camping as a group and it’s time to break camp, don’t be the guy who leaves after camp in the morning without helping to break camp.
+Remember, breaking camp is just as tiring as setting one up.
 So, be patient and help your fellow campers to break camp.

 Don’t Set Camp After 10 PM

 This is a big one.
-It’s because it’s rude to arrive at a camp dead in the night, pop open adult beverages and start setting camp.
+It’s because it’s rude to arrive at a camp dead in the night, pop open adult beverages, and start setting up camp.

-We’ve had this issue severally, especially on Friday nights when everyone leaves the city for camp.
+We’ve had this issue several times, especially on Friday nights when everyone leaves the city for camp.

 It’s always good to remember the camp is a community, and you shouldn’t disturb your neighbors.
 If you’re late for camp, consider an alternative: renting an Airbnb or staying at Walmart until the sun is up.